Using Molecular Embeddings in QSAR Modeling: Does it Make a Difference?: Results and discussion

-In the case of \textit{PaccMann}, the results did not show significant differences to the results obtained employing any of the unsupervised molecular embeddings in the majority of the cases, except for FFNN-based classifiers, where the results are poor and significantly different from all other representations.
-This can be observed in Figures \ref{fig:q1_scatter} and \ref{fig:tukey} as well.
-This phenomenon could be explained by the inherent high dimensionality in \textit{PaccMann} embeddings---ranging from $6976$ to $24,200$ dimensions, as shown in Table \ref{table:summary-supervised}---, which is often a cause of traditional classifiers having difficulties in learning patterns from the data and, consequently, of a low classification performance \cite{Goodarzi2012, alsenan2020autoencoder}.
-It is worth noticing that the original \textit{PaccMann} embedding model proposed by \citet{oskooei2018paccmann} was developed as a multimodal encoder for anticancer compound sensitivity prediction.
-Therefore, the difference in the performance exhibited by the encoder in the reference paper and our results could also be attributed to not having employed gene expression information in the training procedure.
+In the case of \textit{PaccMann}, the results on the classification datasets did not show significant differences to the results obtained employing any of the unsupervised embeddings in the majority of the cases, except for FFNN-based classifiers, where the results are significantly worse than all other representations.
+This can be observed in Figures \ref{fig:q1_scatter_classification} and \ref{fig:tukey}.
+A different scenario is observed in the regression datasets, where \textit{PaccMann} embeddings exhibited a significantly better performance than all unsupervised embeddings, except for \textit{SMILESVec\_100} and \textit{Deep\_SMILESVec\_100} in \textit{Lipophilicity}, and \textit{Mol2Vec} in \textit{ESOL} and \textit{FreeSolv}, whose results in GBR were not significantly different.
+In Ridge regression, \textit{PaccMann} results were significantly worse than those of the remaining representations.

-When analyzing the \textit{fitting} results of the supervised embedding methods---i.e., obtained as a result of the training phase followed in order to obtain the molecular embeddings---, as it can be seen in Figure \ref{fig:q2_bars}, \textit{SA-BiLSTM} was once again significantly better than \textit{PaccMann} for all five datasets.
-However, it is worth noticing that the \textit{fitting} results obtained by \textit{PaccMann} were, in the case of datasets \textit{PCBA-686978} and \textit{SR-MMP}, significantly better than those obtained by such embeddings with the other classifiers (NB, SVM, RF and FFNN).
-In the case of \textit{SA-BiLSTM}, the \textit{fitting} results were surpassed by at least one other classification technique in all datasets except for \textit{PCBA-686978}.
-However, this issue could be due to the number of nodes in the layers dedicated to property prediction in the \textit{SA-BiLSTM} model.
+When analyzing the unsupervised embeddings, for datasets \textit{ESOL} and \textit{FreeSolv} there were no significant differences between the results yielded by \textit{SMILESVec} and \textit{Seq2Seq} embeddings.
+In the case of the supervised embedding methods, as shown in Figure \ref{fig:q2_bars_classification} and \ref{fig:q2_bars_regression}, \textit{SA-BiLSTM} was significantly better than \textit{PaccMann} for all datasets.
+It is worth noticing that the \textit{fitting} results obtained by \textit{PaccMann} in all datasets were significantly better than those obtained by the \textit{PaccMann} embeddings using classifiers and regression methods.
+In the case of \textit{SA-BiLSTM}, its \textit{fitting} results were surpassed by at least one other classification technique in all datasets except for \textit{PCBA-686978} and \textit{Lipophilicity}.